JianiC/INFO8000/term_project/README.md

-## Perdicti the source country of COVID using WGS
+## Perdict the source country of COVID using WGS
 Input: WGS larger than 2000 bp
 Output: the potential isolate country of this strain with a pridict probability score